DiegoFranco92/PROYECT-About-Me/README.md

 # PROYECT-About-Me
-this is a webpage about me created as a Practicum bootcamp proyect
+this is my About me Page.
+here i have access to my projects and personal information you may be interested in